EUCAIM/Glossary/2-Glossary.md

 The degree to which a set of inherent characteristics of data fulfils requirements [[23]](3-References.md#ref-23).

-Notes: The requirements are defined by the purpose of the processing and hence data quality can be viewed in other words also as a “fitness for purpose”.
+Notes: The requirements are defined by the purpose of the processing and hence data quality can be viewed in other words also as a "fitness for purpose".
 The purpose can be any use of the data, including primary use or secondary use.

 For the purpose of data protection, data quality refers to a set of principles laid down in Article 5 of the GDPR and Article 4 of Regulation (EU) 2018/1725, namely [[24]](3-References.md#ref-24):